Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia vs. Tigers Preview, Player Prop Bets - September 28

-The Kansas City Royals, including Maikel Garcia (.297 slugging percentage in past 10 games, including zero homers), take on starting pitcher Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+On Thursday, Maikel Garcia (.297 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Tigers.
+He had a one-hit performance in his last game (1-for-3) against the Tigers.

 Sportsbook Promo Codes